Send the link below via email or IMCopy

 The Affordable Care Act = "Government takeover of Health Care"

-the artificial comparison makes the straw man argument easier to "knock down"
+the misrepresentation of the author's words into a straw man makes the argument easier to "knock down"

 jumping to drastic conclusions without much evidence or support